top of page

 Should we pursue happiness inside ourselves or outside of ourselves?

 Let’s start with the outside; it’s simpler.
-Our idea of perfection is a government that would “give” happiness to everyone.
+Our idea of perfection is a government that would “give” everyone happiness.
 We’ve looked at various forms of government over the past 2,000 years, but we still haven’t found the perfect one.
 Maybe we’re asking the wrong question.
-Humans are individuals, isolated from each other, each inside his own skin.
+Humans are individuals, isolated from one another, each inside his own skin.
 Yet, they want to live in society.
 How can we live together and be isolated at the same time?
 Something has to give.
 It won’t be the others; it’s the individual who has to change.

 We might begin with a list of countries ranked by how happy their citizens are.